Independently researched and written by the Snow Magazine team, sponsored by the experts at Crystal Ski Holidays.

 - READ NEXT: The Best Ski Resorts in Europe for Beginners

-Keeping the kids entertained is a breeze in Cortina (also known as Cortina d'Ampezzo), where family-friendly attractions include an indoor climbing centre and ice rink.
+Keeping the kids entertained is a breeze in Cortina (or Cortina d'Ampezzo, to give it its full name), where family-friendly attractions include an indoor climbing centre and ice rink.
+On the slope there's tons to do as well, from off-piste for expert skiers to cruisey blues for intermediates—just one of the reasons why Cortina regularly tops lists of the best ski resorts in Italy.
 Considering booking some ski lessons?
 You’re in luck, because Cortina’s ski schools are some of the best in Italy.

-There are ski schools specialising in everything from cross country skiing to freeriding, and beginners are especially well-catered for.
+There are specialist ski schools catering for everything from cross country skiing to freeriding, but beginners are especially well-catered for.
 Happy Ski Cortina ski school is our recommendation for newbies – the instructors are known for their ability to help kids and teens develop their skiing and snowboarding skills.
 Cortina’s 86 pistes are served by 34 lifts, and it’s easy to move between the resort's three ski areas, our favourite of which is the Tofana-Socrepes area.

 We suggest basing yourself close to the cobbled Corsa Italia or Piazza Venezia areas in the resort’s centre.
-You’ll find everything from five-star boutique hotels to fantastic family friendly accommodation in Cortina.
-If you’re travelling with kids, consider the Parc Hotel Victoria, where parents are given cots, mats and games, and where there’s a babysitting service for parents keen to sample the resort’s après ski.
+You’ll find everything from five-star boutique hotels to fantastic family-friendly accommodation like the Parc Hotel Victoria, which operates various kids clubs each day, and offers cots, mats and games for the children, and a babysitting service for parents keen to sample the resort’s après ski.

-It’s also worth noting that there will be various upgrades prior to the 2026 winter Olympics, which Cortina will host.
+It’s also worth noting that Cortina will undergo a whole series of upgrades prior to the 2026 winter Olympics, which it will host.
 The transformation kicked off with the 2020 opening of the Freccia nel Cielo gondola, which replaced the resort’s first cable car (fun fact: for the ultimate souvenir from your family ski holiday, you can buy parts of the old ski lift, including sections of old rope – check out freccianelcielo.com to find out more).

 Read our full Cortina ski resort guide for more details.

-British skiers – especially those with kids in tow - have been flocking to Davos for their ski holidays for decades.
-It’s a wonderful family resort with a fantastic range of activities for non-skiers, whether it’s horse drawn sleigh rides through the Sertig and Dischma valleys, sessions at the resort’s bowling alley, visits to one of the resort’s five museums, ringside thrills at an ice hockey game (the Hockey Club Davos celebrated its sixtieth anniversary in 2021) or ice skating sessions at the Eisstadion Davos ice rink.
+British skiers – especially those with kids in tow - have been flocking to Davos for family skiing holidays for decades.
+It’s a wonderful resort for those with young ones, with a fantastic range of activities for non-skiers—whether it’s horse drawn sleigh rides through the Sertig and Dischma valleys, sessions at the resort’s bowling alley, visits to one of the resort’s five museums, ringside thrills at an ice hockey game (the Hockey Club Davos celebrated its sixtieth anniversary in 2021) or ice skating sessions at the Eisstadion Davos ice rink.

 There are two brilliant children’s ski areas, although our favourite is the Madrisa Land area, where parents can watch their little darlings ride the four magic carpets from the comfort of slope-side sun loungers.
 More experienced skiers will love the easy access to the wider Davos Klosters area, which covers six resorts and 300 kilometres of slopes, 80 per cent of which are over 2,000 metres above sea level – hence its snow sure reputation.